simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

 #.
 Type ``simp bootstrap``

+   - ``simp bootstrap``  generates a log file in ``/root/.simp`` containing details of the bootstrap operation.

+   - For a list of options ``simp bootstrap`` provides, type ``simp help bootstrap``.

    ..
 NOTE::

+      - If your SIMP server is a virtual machine in a cloud, the default timeout for the puppet server to start, 5 minutes, may be too short.
+        You will want to extend this time by using the ``-w`` option.
+For example, to extend that timeout to 10 minutes:

+        ``simp bootstrap -w 10``

-      If progress bars are of equal length and the bootstrap finishes quickly, a problem has occurred.
+      - If progress bars of each puppet run are of equal length and the bootstrap finishes quickly, a problem has occurred.
 This is most likely due to an error in SIMP configuration.
 Refer to the previous step and make sure that all configuration options are correct.

         If this happens, you can debug by either looking at the log files or by running ``puppet agent -t --masterport=8150``.

 #.
 Type ``reboot`` to reboot and apply the necessary kernel configuration items.